Samic8/samdawson.dev-vue/blog/2018-05-07-questions.md

 ### When is CORS needed?
 Cross-origin resource sharing (CORS) is a web standard for communicating with servers in a different origin then the original HTML page was served from.
 Using the CORS standard servers can specify what other origins can have access to a particular resource, and as we will see in the preflighted example below the server can also communicate what HTTP methods and headers can be requested from a particular origin.

 There was an assumption in the early days of the web that websites would not need to load resources from other origins and doing so was a security risk.
-CORS has become a standard as a response to developers working around the cross-origin restriction with JSONP because loading resources from other origins become a useful pattern.
-Some of the benefits include having to host your own fonts, loading analytics tracking and images.
+CORS has become a standard as a response to developers working around the cross-origin restriction with JSONP because loading resources from other origins has become a useful pattern.
+Some of the benefits include not having to host your own fonts, images and using data from public sources.
 CORS gives web servers fine-grained control over what origins are allowed to access resources and the shape of those requests.

-For the following examples, we will be using these names for origin and cross-origin server Current origin: `https://client.com` - The origin the initial page was loaded from Cross-Origin Server: `https://server.com`
+For the following examples, we will be using these names for origin and cross-origin server:

+Current origin: `https://client.com` - The origin the initial page was loaded from Cross-Origin Server: `https://server.com`